reidg44/github-stars-extension/README.md

 # GitHub Stars Chrome Extension
 A Chrome extension that displays the number of stars for a GitHub repository directly next to a link to the repository on the page.

+Vibe coded with GitHub Copilot and Claude Sonnet.

 ## Features

 The extension shows different badge types based on repository status: